 This is a plugin that helps you take care of SEO (Search Engine Optimization) standards in every post and on your blog in general.
 SEO is very important for your blog in the long-run because it ensures that users searching on Google will be able to find your posts somewhere around top results for the relevant keywords.

 I use this plugin to add social media buttons to every post.
-It’s highly customizable even in the free version and allows me to choose where exactly in the post I want to see the buttons – above or below the content, or even manual placement.
-The paid version gives you several benefits, you can check them out if you follow the link above.
+It’s highly customizable and allows me to choose where exactly in the post I want to see the buttons – above or below the content, or even manual placement.
+It's the best plugin to control your Pinterest save buttons, images you want to be pinned and pin descriptions.